Showing posts with label restaurants. Show all posts

 winter food

 It’s not easy to define authentic Argentinean food because there is a lot of influence from European immigrants, but, if one could get close, a dish called "Puchero" would certainly be it.
-Yes, we all know that beef is a very Argentinian dish but except for places like India, beef is quite common everywhere in the world, really.
+Yes, we all know that steak is a very Argentinian dish but except for places like India, beef is quite common everywhere in the world, really.

 Puchero on the other hand, although also an adaptation of a Spanish dish, is a typical Argentinian meal, not consumed (at least not the way it's made here), in other parts of the world.